-- 1. The Graduate Committee Chairperson will summons persons that, in his/her opinion, may provide useful information in the hearing.
+- 1. The Graduate Committee Chairperson will summon persons that, in his/her opinion, may provide useful information in the hearing.
 The Graduate Committee Chairperson may receive and consider the suggestions by the Advisor, Departmental Chairperson, and student. - 2.
-The student, his/her Department Chairperson, and his/her Advisor (if one has been approved) must be summoned. - 3.
+The student, the Department Chairperson, and the Advisor (if one has been approved) must be summoned. - 3.
 The summons must be sent, by email and/or regular mail, at least two (2) weeks before the date of the hearing.